Run a model

 Before running your model, make sure that you have:

-Navigate to the Settings tab in the Inspector.
+Click on the Settings tab in the Inspector.
 This is where you will find the Run settings section, which contains all the parameters you can adjust prior to running your training.
-Let’s review them briefly:

 |Change the batch size of your model and see how it affects the memory requirements of running your model.|